 Projects addressing diversity, participation and inclusion should strive to deepen informed engagement and participation from developing countries, under-represented communities and all stakeholders.

-Projects supportive of ICANN’s communities’ activities are encouraged, in so far as these activities are different than those funded currently or in the past by ICANN’s operational budget.
+Projects supportive of ICANN’s communities’ activities are encouraged, in so far as these activities are different than those funded currently by ICANN’s operational budget.

 Annex D – Example Projects